Katie Kratz Stine

 Katie Kratz Stine (born December 6, 1956) was a Republican member of the Kentucky Senate representing Campbell and Pendleton Counties as State Senator from the 24th Senate District from 1999 until 2015.
 She served as the President Pro tempore of the Kentucky State Senate.
+She did not seek reelection in 2014.

 Personal life

 Stine lives in Southgate, Kentucky and is married to former Campbell Circuit Judge Fred A. Stine, who retired in 2017.
 They have two children, Caroline and Fritz.
 She graduated from the University of Cincinnati with a degree in Biology and from Northern Kentucky University's Salmon P. Chase College of Law.

-State Representative
+State representative

 Stine served two terms in the Kentucky House of Representatives from 1995 to 1999.
 In 1994, she announced that she would challenge incumbent William "Bill" Donnermeyer.
 However, Donnermeyer announced that he would retire at the end of his term.
 Then Bellevue, Kentucky Mayor Tom Wiethorn, announced as the Democratic nominee for the seat.
 In November 1994, Stine won the election with 61% of the general election vote.